tinverse/tsm/README.md

 `hsm.start()` will start a timer with a period of 1s.
 At the expiration of this timer, a `ClockTickEvent` will be placed in the event queue.
 After 30 such ticks are processed, the state machine will use the transition table information to perform the transition to `Y1`.

 A couple more "contract"s to note. `entry`, `exit`, `action` and `guard`s are named as such.
-You can optionally pass a reference to the trait type.
+You can optionally pass a reference to the context type.
 Having these methods within a state is also optional.

 #### A Hierarchical State Machine